akkartik/mu/mu.md

 }
 ```

+You can exit a function at any time with the `return` instruction.
+Give it the
+right number of arguments, and it'll assign them respectively to the function's
+outputs before jumping back to the caller.

 The function `main` is special; it is where the program starts running.
 It
 must always return a single int in register `ebx` (as the exit status of the
 process).
 It can also optionally accept an array of strings as input (from the